 cartilage.
 Starved of oxygen and nutrients, and the build up of waste

-products of metabolism, the joint cartilage very quickly begins to degenerate and become arthritic; within 13
+products of metabolism, the joint tissue very quickly begins to degenerate and become arthritic; within 13

 hours in white mice.

 Sleeping on your tum, with your head turned all night, keeps the joints under tension, stopping this nutritional pump from feeding the tissues of the neck adequately.
-The result?
-Pain and early arthritis of the neck joints.
+The result is pain and early arthritis of the spine.

 stomach that is difficult to break.